 Alicia’s sad story in few words

-Last year, Alicia, happy wife and mother of two girls, went to her old doctor for her annual physical exam (“old doctor” because after what happened to her, she would be fool to keep him).
+Last year, Alicia, happy wife, and mother of two girls, went to her old doctor for her annual physical exam (“old doctor” because after what happened to her, she would be a fool to keep him).
 When she got her lipid panel results, the doctor said her total cholesterol is 225 mg/dl over the recommended level of 200.
-He put her on statin as prevention to heart disease he said.
-Few weeks later, her levels started to get down and the doctor was happy!
+He put her on statins as prevention to heart disease he said.
+A few weeks later, her levels started to get down and the doctor was happy!
 “Keep on taking your medication and let get your cholesterol low”, he said.
 But, while she was following the treatment, her mood was declining.
 Anxiety, depression and violent behaviors follow.
 Her work was affected, so was her marriage and her relationship with her kids.
-Thankfully, her husband was patient, strong and lovely enough to support her in that awful period.
-For the first time of her life, Alicia went to a psychologist.
-Fortunately, he was clever enough, after evaluating many aspects of her life, to ask if she was taking any sort of medication and especially a cholesterol-lowering medication!
+Thankfully, her husband was patient, strong and lovely enough to support her during that awful period.
+For the first time in her life, Alicia went to a psychologist.
+Fortunately, he was clever enough, after evaluating many aspects of her life, to ask if she was taking any sort of medication and especially a cholesterol lowering medication!
 “YES!
 What’s wrong with that?
 She said.
 Alicia was totally shocked to hear the truth.
 Today, she is recovering slowly and feeling better since she has stopped taking these poisons.

 In conclusion, what to do when you have high cholesterol?
 How to get it back to normal levels?
 First of all, don’t be obsessed with that!
-Simply, follow a healthier diet like this low cholesterol diet in 15 steps by CholesterolMenu.com, avoiding processed foods loaded with trans fats and eating more fruits, veggies, omega-3 rich fish and whole grains.
+Simply, follow a healthier diet like this heart-healthy eating plan to lower cholesterol, avoiding processed foods loaded with trans fats and eating more fruits, veggies, omega 3 rich fish and whole grains.
 Exercise more on a regular basis, limit alcohol and stop smoking.